 What is intelligent behaviour?
 How can computers recognize faces and objects?
 In this programme you will learn how to design and implement intelligent systems.

-The core topics in the Master's programme Artificial Intelligence are: autonomous perceptive systems, cognitive robotics and multi-agent systems.
+The core topics in the Master's programme Artificial Intelligence are: Computational Intelligence, Robotics and Multi-Agent Systems.

 When a team of robots play football they have to communicate and cooperate with each other.
-This is an example of a multi-agent system.
+This is an example of multiple agents acting concurrently; a multi-agent system.
 When designing these systems, techniques from computing science and logic are combined with knowledge about the interaction amongst humans and animals.